intuit/intuit-spring-cloud-config-validator/README.md

 [![resolution](http://dockeri.co/image/marcellodesales/github-enterprise-prereceive-hook-base "Github Enterprise Pre-Receive Hook Base Image")](https://hub.docker.com/r/marcellodesales/github-enterprise-prereceive-hook-bas/)

-# Setup

-Go to the section for Production deployment as described below.

-After your Github Enterprise is setup, make sure to follow the steps at the [Setup Config Repo Pre-receive Hook](https://github.com/intuit/intuit-spring-cloud-config-validator/wiki/Setup-Config-Repo-Pre-receive-Hook) section.

 # Validations

 This is useful for teams using Spring Cloud Config repos and wants to be rest-assured that the configuration changes pushed to the repo won't break anything!